Return to top

 Is matcha ice cream caffeinated?

 Yes, matcha powder is high in caffeine.
 One serving or one teaspoon of matcha powder has around 70 mg of caffeine in it.
+Each 1/2 cup serving of this dessert contains about 1.5 teaspoons of matcha powder – which means it’s about 100mg of caffeine.
 This vegan matcha ice cream recipe will give you a nice caffeinated boost!

-easy homemade vegan matcha ice cream recipe in a bowl with cacao niba (dairy free ice cream)
+Homemade vegan matcha ice cream in a grey bowl with chocolate shavings.

 📋 Recipe Card